 To uphold the safety and well-being of our students, Danes Hill School maintains a robust system for monitoring and filtering internet usage.
+The DSL has the responsibility to understand filtering and monitoring systems and to coordinate activity to ensure that they are effective.
 This comprehensive approach ensures that all staff and students are protected, regardless of their location.

-Logging with iBoss: Every website accessed by staff or students, whether on-site within our premises or via their personal Surface Pro/Book/Laptop beyond the school gates, is meticulously logged using iBoss.
+- Logging with iBoss: Every website accessed by staff or students, whether on-site within our premises or via their personal Surface Pro/Book/Laptop beyond the school gates, is meticulously logged using iBoss.
 While on-site web traffic is filtered through our local appliance, we have extended the protection of the iBoss cloud agent to all devices.
-This strategic implementation guarantees that device protection remains consistent, irrespective of its physical location.
-Keyword Monitoring with Senso Service Client: To further enhance our safeguarding measures, we have deployed the Senso Service Client on all devices.
+This strategic implementation guarantees that device protection remains consistent, irrespective of its physical location. - Keyword Monitoring with Senso Service Client: To further enhance our safeguarding measures, we have deployed the Senso Service Client on all devices.
 This specialised software actively scans for a wide range of keywords, including those specific to our geographical area, such as local slang terms.
 These keywords are categorised into different levels of concern, ranging from low to critical.
 When a keyword is detected, designated staff members are promptly alerted, allowing for immediate attention and intervention in cases of potential misuse.